 - Strava: routes, segments and activities.
 You can import any segment or public route by its URL.
 You can import your own activity directly by its URL.
 For other rider's public activities, use the Actions - Create Route option at Strava, then use the resulting route URL.
 Your starred routes are automatically imported.

 - Google Maps: routes from directions by URL.
 Google Maps gives us limited information and the imported route might not exactly match that shown on their website.
 You might also be able to export a KML or KMZ file from Google My Maps and import the file.

 - Gpsies: tracks by direct URL.
 To import tracks with cue sheets for routeCourse with Premium, export a TCX from GPSies rather than doing a direct URL import.

 - MTB Project, Hiking Project, Trailrun Project: routes

 - GPStracks.nl: routes

 - Openrunner: routes.
 Make sure you are actually viewing the route you want to import, as Openrunner does not change the URL as you browse between routes.
 Click on the Route ID in Description - General Information at the bottom of the route page and use the URL shown there.

-Link your Garmin Connect, Strava, Under Armour, Ride with GPS and MTB/Hiking/Trailrun Project accounts on your Linked Accounts settings page to make the most of the button with those sites.
+Link your Strava, Under Armour, Ride with GPS and MTB/Hiking/Trailrun Project accounts on your Linked Accounts settings page to make the most of those sites.